craigbrinkerhoff/BIGER/README.md

 prior_settings()
 ```

-Finally, the 'cv2sigma()' function is included to if you want to specify hyperparameters by the cofficient of variation.
+Finally, the 'cv2sigma()' function is included to if you want to specify hyperparameters by the coefficient of variation.
 This is mostly useful for the sigma hyperparameters.